stab3l-admin/stab3l-docs/content/docs/cross-chain-bridge.md

 The bridge requires confirmations from multiple relayers before minting tokens on the destination chain:

 - Minimum of 5 out of 9 relayers must confirm each transaction
-- Relayers are selected through governance and must stake STB-GOV tokens
+- Relayers are selected through governance and must stake rSTB tokens
 - Malicious relayers can be slashed and removed from the network

 ### Circuit Breaker